wenhsiu/UoB-concertsWeb/README.md

 1. crawler
 	- fix the crawler (get to nextpage) -> see if this works: selenium web driver
-	- make it automatically crawl the data once a day
+	- make it automatically crawl the data once a day -> use crontab in mac to execute the crawler everyday
-	- add it into the web server (??

 2. web application
 	- like buttom function -> need to fix: click and reload immediatelly